ttyelud/dracht.io/docs/drachtio-server/4-messaging-protocol.md

 * source port
 * time message was received (as reported by the sofia sip stack)
 * unique id assigned by the server for this SIP transaction
-* unique id assigned by the server for this SIP Dialog (optional)
+* unique id assigned by the server for this SIP Dialog (not always present, since a Dialog may not exist for this request)

 Following the first line of payload the incoming SIP message in its entirety is provided.